Ball Corporation: Early years

 In the late nineteenth century, the company continued to grow and prosper, but not without experiencing some challenges.
-Fires at its Muncie factories and warehouses in 1891 and 1898 damaged its facilities, but they were rebuilt.
+Fires at its Muncie factories and warehouses in 1891 and 1898 damaged its facilities, which were eventually rebuilt.
 Despite the economic panic of 1893, the company was able to produce 22 million fruit jars for the year beginning in September 1894, and 37 million jars by 1897.
 When natural gas supplies in the area began to diminish, the Ball brothers installed gas converters to use Indiana coal in their factories and continued manufacturing operations.
 The company's F. C. Ball machine, patented in 1898, introduced mass production into its glass-blowing process and gave it a competitive market advantage.
 By 1905 the company was producing 60 million canning jars per year and had acquired other glass manufacturers, expanding its operations to include seven factories in addition to its main facilities at Muncie.

-In a continuation of the company's difficulties in Muncie, workers organized with Local 200 (Glass Workers) of the Industrial Workers of the World (IWW) at the main facility, went on strike in March 1910, with the strikers demanding wage increases.
+In a continuation of the company's difficulties in Muncie, workers organized with Local 200 (Glass Workers) of the Industrial Workers of the World (IWW) at the main facility, and went on strike in March 1910 in advocacy of wage increases.
 A settlement was quickly reached on March 29, but company management reneged on the agreement and threatened to declare a lockout.
 The strike continued, but was weakened by the refusal of machinists affiliated with the American Federation of Labor to join the strike.
-By the end of April, the strike was lost.
+By the end of April, the strike was over.